Now I have been a die-hard black coffee drinker for years but after visiting Ubud (Bali, Indonesia), my new addiction is a Coconut Latte!

 The coconut milk ensures a lovely creamy drink that despite the caffeine does actually have some health benefits.
 I’ve written about the health benefits of coconut many times before, but in summary, coconut is anti-viral, anti-inflammatory, and anti-bacterial.

-I wanted to reproduce a Coconut Latte once I got home and after a couple of experiments found that it was easy to replicate even without a specialized coffee machine and milk steamer.
+I wanted to reproduce a coconut latte recipe once I got home and after a couple of experiments found that it was easy to replicate even without a specialized coffee machine and milk steamer.

-So here is how you too can do it:
+So here is how you too can do this coconut latte recipe:

 I won’t go into the actual coffee making part because you will all have your own way of making the espresso.
 Personally I use a stovetop espresso maker.